BrainSpawnInfosphere/pelican/content/blog/programming/files.rst

 use it on macOS was a pain.

 The simple test below compares pickle, pickle with gzip, and json.
-Json was the the easiest and peformed just as well.
+Json was the the easiest and performed just as well.

 .. gist:: walchko/bb979d854ddd5197c090931a7f25a826 test.py python